CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 <img src="assets/img/decrypt_demo_12.png" alt="Rename downloaded file" width="600" />

 You are now ready to decrypt the file!
-Your sample decryption tool will print the decrypted contents to the console, so we'll send the output to a file.
+Your sample decryption tool will print the decrypted contents to the console, so you can send the output to a file.
 Make sure to use the following syntax, with the entire command on the same line:

     python decrypt.py
         --pk   [location_of_private_key]